List of Vandread episodes

 This is an episode list from the Japanese anime television series Vandread.
 The series is composed of two seasons (Vandread, released in 2000 and Vandread: The Second Stage, released in 2001), each composed of thirteen episodes.
 The first series is summarized in the Vandread Taidouhen OVA of 2001, and the second in the Vandread Gekitouhen ("Turbulence") OVA, released in 2002.
-There is a Vandread Extra Stage (novel), that explains the events after the last episode (#13 Trust), containing five short stories.
+There is a novel, Vandread Extra Stage, that explains the events after the last episode (#13 Trust), containing five short stories.